 The program is easy to apply for, and the college is offering free, online orientations this January that will cover the HSE preparation class curriculum and initial assessment exams, assist students with registering, and answer any questions about tuition-free college level classes.
 Plus, interested applicants will be able to meet with an academic counselor who will provide guidance and support in order to qualify for tuition-free college credit courses

-Spring semester starts January 19; however, the program is an open enrollment program and is accepting applicants through early April.
+The spring semester started January 19, 2021; however, the program is an open enrollment program and is accepting applicants through early April.
 Additional information about the orientations and the program can be found at www.saddleback.edu/ae/HSE.
 For specific questions, please contact the High School Equivalency Coordinator Javier Corrales at (949) 336-2457 or email@example.com.

 Published January 5, 2021